Tasmania Travel Guide

 Jobs

-Tasmania is one of the places in Australia where backpackers can complete their 88 days of regional work, which are required to apply for a second Working Holiday visa.
-During our trip we met quite a few travelers who had come to Tasmania specifically for farm jobs or seasonal work.
-Many of them later planned to return to bigger cities like Melbourne after finishing their days.
-It’s a common path among backpackers: working in remote regions first, then heading back to the city once the requirement is completed.
+Backpackers often come to Tasmania to complete their 88 days of regional work, which are required for a second Working Holiday visa.
+During our trip, we met several travelers doing farm jobs or seasonal work across the island.
+Afterwards, many planned to return to bigger cities like Melbourne once they finished their regional days.

 Activities & Sights